parisepigenetics/riboproanalysis/README.md

 You should :
 * Install Docker on your computer
-* Pull the following docker images from the "Genomic Paris Centre" docker public repository on github:
+* Pull the following docker images from the [Genomic Paris Centre](https://github.com/GenomicParisCentre) dockerfiles public repository on github:
 	* genomicpariscentre/fastqc:0.11.5
 	* genomicpariscentre/cutadapt:1.8.3
 	* genomicpariscentre/bowtie1:1.1.1